btrplace/migrations-UCC-15/README.md

 The scenarios JSON files for each experiments can be directly retrieved [here](https://github.com/btrplace/migrations-UCC-15/tree/master/src/test/java/org/btrplace/scheduler/ucc15).

-Altenatively, you can regenerate them from this repository.
-Just do the following:
+Altenatively, you can regenerate them from this current git repository, just do the following:

 Requirements:
 * JDK 8+